 You may have signed a waiver before you went sky-diving, snorkelling, or any number of activities that included varying degrees of risk.
 You probably signed waivers for your kids, when they were playing sports or before a school field trip.
 Waivers are very common these days.
 They are a legal attempt to eliminate liability on the part of the party “in charge” of the event/activity, yet they are not foolproof.

 From a company’s standpoint, it takes the liability out of their hands in case a participant takes actions that are outside of the activity guidelines.
 But there are plenty of instances when something goes amiss and is not the fault of the injured party.
-Everyone signs a waiver in good faith, yet when something unexpected happens that causes an injury, there are actions that can be taken to overcome the liability waiver assuming it the injury was not caused by the injured party.
+Everyone signs a waiver in good faith, yet when something unexpected happens that causes an injury, there are actions that can be taken to overcome the liability waiver, assuming the injury was not caused by the injured party.

-When are Waivers Unenforcable?
+When are Waivers Unenforceable?

 All waivers are not alike.
 Some are written with the appropriate Consumer Protection Act protections while others are intended to scare participants into thinking they are enforceable.
 For a waiver to be enforceable, it must include language that covers the specific liability of both parties along with being compliant with the consumer protection laws.